 Flemington Tips March 7

 - 2 to 4 best bets for Flemington each meeting.

-Looking for tips and best bets for Saturday racing and feature days at Flemington?
+Looking for tips and best bets for racing and feature days at Flemington?

 Our form analyst gives you their expert racing tips for Victorian racing each weekend including Flemington – the home of the iconic Melbourne Cup.